IT-Administrators/gosllist/README.md

 ### What are singly linked lists?

 The root element of a singly linked list is a ***node***.
 A node consists of a value and pointer to the memory address of the next element in the list.
 On creation of a node the pointer to the next element is a nil pointer.
-This pointer changes when the node is inserted to a list or a node is appended to the current node.
+This pointer changes when another node is appended.

 ```Go
 // Listnode.
 Must contain a reference to parent.